1930-2010: The wedding of Prince Umberto and Princess Maria José

 To learn more about Umberto and Maria José, please read this thread.Filed under Belgian Royals, Historical Royals, Italian Royals

-Tagged Marie José of Belgium, Savoy, Umberto II, Wedding Anniversary.
+Tagged House of Savoy, Marie José of Belgium, Umberto II of Italy, Wedding Anniversary.